-The possibility of being able to prophesy attracts many Oahspe readers, as it should --- because progressing in resurrection allows man to perceive ever more clearly, and so, grow in the ability to prophesy in one's chosen field.
+The lure of being able to prophesy attracts many Oahspe readers, as it should --- because progressing in resurrection allows man to perceive ever more clearly, and so, grow in the ability to prophesy in one's chosen field.

 Aside from that, though, opportunity exists for a person to specialize in the field of Prophecy, that is, to become a prophet.
 This need not sound esoteric.
 For instance, even as we all eat and thus with varying success and wisdom learn to prepare our own food --- so a person can specialize as a dietician or chef and hence become expert and knowledgeable in the wisdom and craft of food value and preparation.